azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Understands how microservices across the stack integrate with eachother.
+- Understands how microservices across the stack integrate with each other.

 ##### Examples